-Studies on Geometridae moth diversity were carried out in September and December 2023.
-The study on the Geometer moth from different forest ranges of the Gangau Wildlife Sanctuary has been conducted.
-During the current investigation, Geometridae, comprising 21 genera and 29 species across 3 subfamilies, were recorded and presented in Table 1.
-Geometer moth represented 3 subfamilies: Geometrinae (5 genera, 5 species), Ennominae (13 genera, 19 species), and Sterrhinae (3 genera, 5 species).
+A total of 29 species of Geometridae, belonging to 21 genera and 3 subfamilies, were recorded (Table 1 and Appendix 1).Geometer moth represented 3 subfamilies: Geometrinae (5 genera, 5 species), Ennominae (13 genera, 19 species), and Sterrhinae (3 genera, 5 species).
 The Ennominae subfamily is the highest contributor in species and genera (61% and 65%), followed by Geometrinae (17% and 23.80%), and the lowest in Sterrhinae (14% and 17.24%), respectively.
 The present investigation showed the highest species richness in the subfamily Ennominae.
 Similarly, Walia (2005) and Kumar et al. (2018) also reported the dominance of this subfamily in Himachal Pradesh.